one-among-us/data/people/Dethelly/page.en.md

 >
 > Girl, how are you now?
 (I am fine, what happened?)
 >
 > It's nothing, but…… I always worried about that you might……as well.
-So I'm calling to ask you are okay or not.
+So I'm calling to ask if are okay or not.
 >
-> Girl, if anything happened in the future, please tell your parents and not hold back and say nothing.
+> Girl, if anything happens in the future, please tell your parents and not hold back and say nothing.
 Your parents always love you.
 >
 > After our generation became parents, we no longer keep the authority and stubbornness of our elders.
 >
 > So do I…… The path I am currently taking in life is not what my parents hoped, but I think it's no problem.
 >
-> We may not fully understand the decisions made by children, but we will support her if she carefully considered.
+> We may not fully understand the decisions made by children, but we will support her if she carefully considered them.
 >
 > Girl, I am glad you're okay, wish you a happy life.